In future conflicts, the US Joint Force Sustainment faces increasing operational demands:

 Proven Powertrain

-Long range, quick response, no electric charging infrastructure needed, minimal rare earth elements dependency
+Long range, no electric charging infrastructure needed, DoW service history

 Single Main Rotor

-Runway independence, higher cruise speed than fixed prop systems
+Runway independence, higher cruise speed than fixed prop systems, novel blade

 Airframe